What is the legal definition of domestic violence in Michigan?

 - Interfering with your efforts to remove your children or personal property from premises that are solely owned or leased by the abuser;

 - Interfering with you at your job or school or acting in a way that harms your job or school relationship or environment;

 - Having access to information in records concerning a minor child of both you and the abuser that will tell the abuser about the address or telephone number of you/your child or about your work address;

-- Injuring, killing, torturing, neglecting (or threatening to injure, kill, torture, or neglect) an animal in which you have an ownership interest, with the intent to cause you mental distress or to exert control over you; or
+- Injuring, killing, torturing, neglecting, or threatening to do so to an animal in which you have an ownership interest, with the intent to cause you mental distress or to exert control over you; or

 - Any other specific act or behavior that interferes with your personal liberty or that causes a reasonable fear of violence.1